mrv777/bitaxe-temp-monitor/README.md

-# Bitaxe Temperature Monitor and Auto-Tuner
+# Bitaxe Temperature Monitor and autotuner

 This project contains a Python script that continuously monitors a Bitaxe Gamma 601 Bitcoin solo miner's operating temperature and automatically adjusts its operating frequency (and voltage if necessary) to achieve optimal hash rate without overheating the device.

 ## Overview

-The Bitaxe Gamma Autotuner and Auto-Tuner script continuously polls the Bitaxe's `/api/system/info` endpoint to read current temperature, hash rate, and voltage.
+The Bitaxe Gamma autotuner and autotuner script continuously polls the Bitaxe's `/api/system/info` endpoint to read current temperature, hash rate, and voltage.
 Based on a configurable target temperature (default is 60°C) and a defined temperature margin, the script automatically adjusts:

 - **Frequency**: Decreases frequency if the temperature exceeds the target or increases if the temperature is well below the target.
 - **Voltage**: If frequency adjustments alone are insufficient or if the settings are at their limits, voltage is also adjusted within safe operating ranges.